© Crown copyright 2018

 Mexico benefits from friendly relations with neighbouring countries which makes geopolitical risk very low.
 Furthermore, there is a low threat from terrorism in Mexico.
 You should also be aware of the global risk of indiscriminate terrorist attacks, which could be in public areas, including those frequented by expatriates and foreign travellers.

 Although the threat of terrorism is low, it is advisable to read the information provided on our terrorism threat.

 The Centre for the Protection of National Infrastructure also provides protective security advice to businesses

-Millionsof foreign visitors, including 424,860 British nationals visited Mexico in 2014.
-British nationals, safely visit Mexico each year and the UK is Mexico’s third largest provider of tourists.
+Mexico receives more British tourists a year than any other Latin American country.
+There were on average over 500,800 British nationals that visited Mexico in 2017.
+British nationals safely visit Mexico each year and the UK is Mexico’s third largest provider of tourists.
 Most victims of crime and violence in Mexico are Mexicans involved in criminal activity, but the security situation also poses risks for foreigners.
 Be alert to the existence of street crime as well as more serious violent crime like robbery, assault and vehicle hijacking.
 In certain parts of Mexico you should take particular care to avoid being caught up in drug related violence between criminal groups.
 See Crime and Violence.

 Seek advice from local contacts, avoid travel off the beaten track, stay abreast of media coverage of events in the areas, to or through which, you intend to travel, and ensure that trusted contacts are aware of your travel plans.
 Be aware of your surroundings at all times and of the risks of travelling to certain areas.
 You should include security measures in all of your travel plans and register on Facebook or follow us on Twitter @ukinmexico.
 There is no evidence to show British nationals will be specifically targeted, although there is a risk of being in the wrong place at the wrong time.